Leonardo2718/tuc/README.md

 tuc is very primitive at the moment.
 So, only simple mathematical expressions can be compiled.
 Hopefully, this will change very soon.

+An interested feature is that it is implemented in different languages.
+Currently, these are:

+* C++
+* Rust

 **Note: tuc is not intended to have any useful purpose other than being a way to learn how compilers work.**

 ## Building

-To build tuc, just run `make`.
-This will create an executable called `tuc` in the current directory.
+The process of building rust depends on which implementation you want to build.
+In all cases, however, the build process will produce an executable called `tuc`.

+### C++

+1. `cd cpp`
+2. `make`

+### Rust

+[TODO]

 ## Using

 Once you've built tuc, compiling source code into assembly is very simple.  tuc only takes two arguments: the name of a U source file and the name of the assembly file to be generated.

 Suppose you created a U source file called `uncreativename.ul`.
 Here is how you could build an executable for a 32-bit Linux system using `nasm` and `ld`: